 Benefit Concerts

 Anne-Sophie Mutter also takes a keen interest in alleviating medical and social problems of our times.
 She supports various causes through regular benefit concerts.
 Anne-Sophie Mutter performed a benefit gala commemorating the centenary of the Cologne Chamber Orchestra in March 2023, supporting the ensemble’s continued existence and its outstanding orchestral culture.
 In June, she performed in support of the Music School “Giuseppe Sarti” in Faenza, in October for the association supporting Nymphenburg Palace, and in December for the Foundation “Leipzig Helps Children”.
-In 2024 she will give a benefit concert for the German Cancer Society, which celebrates its 50th anniversary.
+In 2024 she will give two benefit concerts: For the German Cancer Society, which celebrates its 50th anniversary and for the Hanna and Paul-Gräb Foundation.

 Awards